valkey-io/valkey-doc/docs/connect/clients/dotnet.md

 ## NRedisStack

 [NRedisStack](https://github.com/redis/NRedisStack) is a .NET client for Redis.
-`NredisStack` requires a running Redis.
+`NredisStack` requires a running Redis server.
 See [Getting started](/docs/getting-started/) for Redis installation instructions.

 ### Install